rolandholik/BT-sphinx-docs/_sources/quixote.rst.txt

 When ``-P`` isn't specified, ``quixote-export`` defaults to container mode, which means the process is executed inside :term:`OCI` runc container.
-This requires runc bundle directory with name corresponding to the workload name to
+This requires runc bundle directory with name corresponding to the workload name.

 .. code-block:: console

    # quixote-export -w test_container_workload -o test.exp